 \subsection{Data Quality Cuts}

-Operating at visible wavelengths, GAPlanetS PSFs are more unstable on short timescales than most NIR high contrast imaging systems.
+Operating at visible wavelengths, GAPlanetS PSFs are more unstable on short timescales than NIR high-contrast images.
 Figure \ref{fig:PSFgallery}, which shows the median-combined PSF of each GAPlanetS image sequence, demonstrates this.
-Although estimation of Strehl ratios is difficult in this regime ($<$20\%), we note that in cases where seeing data are available, the median value of $\textrm{FWHM}_{\textrm{VisAO}}/\textrm{FWHM}_{\textrm{BDAvg}}$ (where $\textrm{BDAvg}$ is the average of the reported seeing from the Magellan Baade telescope and the summit Differential Image Motion Monitor) is 11\%, indicating approximately a factor of 10 improvement over seeing-limited imaging.
-The image resolutions are, on the other hand, a median of 2.8 times the diffraction limit at H$\alpha$, indicating substantial room for improvement in Visible light adaptive optics imaging technology (see Section \ref{sec:future}).
+Although estimation of Strehl ratios is difficult in this regime ($<$20\%), we note that in cases where seeing data are available, the median value of $\textrm{FWHM}_{\rm{VisAO}}/\textrm{FWHM}_{\rm{BDAvg}}$ (where $\textrm{BDAvg}$ is the average of the reported seeing from the Magellan Baade telescope and the summit Differential Image Motion Monitor) is 11\%, indicating approximately a factor of 10 improvement over seeing-limited imaging.
+The image resolutions are, on the other hand, a median of 2.8 times the diffraction limit at H$\alpha$, indicating substantial room for improvement in visible light adaptive optics imaging technology (see Section \ref{sec:future}).

 Large variations in the stellar PSF appear to decrease the quality of post-processed images in some cases.
-Lower quality (higher FWHM) images also limit our ability to extract tightly-separated point sources.
-In order to mitigate the effects of this variation, we built on the concept of ``Lucky imaging" \citep{Fried1978} and developed a data-driven method to cull a proportion of the lowest quality images for each dataset.
-Our contrast-curve based approach is outlined below and its benefits are highlighted in Figure \ref{fig:qualitycuts}.
+Lower-quality (higher FWHM) images also limit our ability to extract tightly separated point-sources.
+In order to mitigate the effects of this variation, we built on the concept of ``Lucky imaging" \citep{Fried1978} and developed a data-driven method to cull a proportion of the lowest-quality images for each dataset.
+Our contrast-curve based approach is outlined below, and its benefits are highlighted in Figure \ref{fig:qualitycuts}.